willsigmon/HTI-BRIDGE/docs/grant-discovery-system.md

 ## Conclusion

-The Grant Discovery & Qualification System transforms BRIDGE CRM from a donor acquisition tool into a comprehensive funding platform.
+The Grant Discovery & Qualification System transforms HTI-BRIDGE CRM from a donor acquisition tool into a comprehensive funding platform.
 By automatically discovering, matching, and qualifying grant opportunities, HTI can:

 1. **Never miss an opportunity** - Automated daily monitoring
 2. **Focus on the best fits** - AI-powered matching